elonen/clapshot/README.md

 Access the web UI at `http://127.0.0.1:8080`.

-**User Management:** The basic auth version uses [htadmin](https://github.com/soster/htadmin) for user management.
+**User Management:** The basic auth version uses [PHP htadmin](https://github.com/soster/htadmin) for user management.
 Default credentials are show in terminal.

 These Docker images are demos only and _not_ meant for production.
 Here's a better way to deploy the system: